 KYCOM requires criminal background checks for all students prior to matriculating to KYCOM and prior to the beginning of third-year clinical rotations.
-Students are responsible for the expenses involved with this evaluation.
+These checks are conducted at no cost to the student.
 The KYCOM Dean and/or their designee(s) will review any concerning information generated by the report and may refer them for additional review/action to the Professional Conduct and Ethics (PC&E) Committee.